Jake ‘Boaster’ Howlett is putting on a show

 “There’s a rockstar element to esports – but I’m not sure I’m at the level of Harry Styles”

-He’s a few weeks out from the last major tournament for the first person shooter and is feeling the effects of letting his discipline slip.
+He’s a few weeks out from the last major tournament of the competitive season for the first-person shooter and is feeling the effects of letting his discipline slip.
 He might not care if you think playing games professionally is a sport, but he still sticks to an athlete-like training regime, with Fnatic employing a team of coaches, nutritional professionals and personal trainers.
-It’s a similar story at esports organisations around the world.
+It’s a similar story at esports orgs around the world.

 Competition days are “long”, says Howlett who, at 27, is one of the older players on the professional circuit.
 “When the tournaments are finished, I’m exhausted so I appreciate the rest but I’m also eager to get back into the flow of things,” he says.
 To relax, the former aspiring actor watches musicals or, perhaps unsurprisingly, plays games.
-His games of choice are story-driven, solo player RPGs or playing with his girlfriend, journalist Yinsu Collins.
+His games of choice are story-driven RPGs or playing with his partner, journalist and Valorant caster Yinsu Collins.
 “No Valorant though,” he promises.
 Tomorrow he’s flying out to Egypt for the first of three off-season tournaments, with the next two taking place in Japan and Milan.
 Once he’s washed his clothes, he can start thinking about gym and diet once more.

 According to Howlett, esports players get into gaming one of two ways.
 Either they break a leg, thus ending a promising career in other sports, or they have an older sibling.
 True to form, Howlett was introduced to video games via his older brother and their visits to their aunt’s house where they and their cousins would compete at party games on the Nintendo 64.
 Then he got a hand-me-down PC from his older brother who was trying to become a professional gamer himself, with Howlett honing his skills on tactical first-person shooter Counter-Strike: Source.
 When he wasn’t battling terrorists, Howlett was “following my brothers and his friends around.
 I was that annoying, squeaky teenager hanging out in various lobbies,” he admits.